MichalPokojny/CI_project_5_bartender_box/README.md

 ## Future features

+* Add pagination numbers to display certain number of products per page.
 * Update the website to display messages when the user logs in, registers, or logs out.
-* Enhance the blog posts by integrating Google Maps API to show the location of the blog post's place.
 * Upgrade to support social authentication in addition to normal login.
-* Enable the author to edit or delete post comments.
+* Enable the author to edit or delete review comments.
 * Allow registered users to upload profile images.

 ## Testing